 Fig. 1 gives the three-month average winter temperatures in December-February, the January average temperature and the 7-day average temperature of the lowest cold wave at the Baoding meteorological station from 1956-2021, with Baoding corresponding to a stake of about 1,100 km in the Central Route trunk canal.
 The average winter temperature at the Baoding meteorological station in the last 65 years has shown an overall upward trend, from -4.0°C to -1.5°C, which is in line with the general trend of climate warming in the CRSNWD.
-Comparison shows that the average winter temperature corresponding to the ice jam in 2015-16 is once in two years, while the negative accumulated temperature in January is lower than that in 2020-21, which is once in seven years, and the recurrence interval is longer.
+Comparison shows that the average winter temperature in January is lower than that in 2020-21, which is once in two years, and the recurrence interval is longer.
 In winter, the water of the CRSNWD continued to lose heat, such as the low negative cumulative temperature in January, the extreme sudden cold wave is prone to lead to cooling and massive ice formation, superimposed on the large flow discharge and high Froude number conditions are prone to trigger a situation similar to the localized ice jam in 2015-16.
-This suggests that the negative cumulative temperature in January in the CRSNWD has a greater impact on the attenuation of water temperature than the average winter temperature, and can be used as an indication of the occurrence or non-occurrence of ice jams.
+This suggests HIC 2024 15TH INTERNATIONAL CONFERENCE ON HYDROINFORMATICS that the negative cumulative temperature in January in the CRSNWD has a greater impact on the attenuation of water temperature than the average winter temperature, and can be used as an indication of the occurrence or non-occurrence of ice jams.
 Fig. 2 analyzes the water temperature, air temperature, and water discharge processes of the Hutuohe siphon for two winters, 2017-18 and 2019-20.
-The results show that under the similar temperature conditions in the two winters before mid-January, the water diversion discharge in 2017-18 is 49.2 m 3 /s, which is 10.8 % lower than that in 2019-20, and the water temperature of the former is 1.5 °C lower than that of the latter.
+The results show that under the similar temperature conditions in the two winters before mid-January, the water diversion discharge in 2017-18 is 49.2 m3 / s, which is 10.8 % lower than that in 2019-20, and the water temperature of the former is 1.5 °C lower than that of the latter.
 From February to March, the water temperature in 2017-18 was lower than that in 2019-20, exceeding 2.5 °C, mainly because the former had lower temperature and smaller water diversion discharge.